UCL/scikit-surgerydocker/.docs/source/dockerhub.rst

 Sharing your image
 ------------------
-People can easily reproduce your work if its permission is publice.
+People can easily reproduce your work if repository permission is public.

 .. code:: bash